- David Campbell -

 An Exercise in Writing Humour

 6. Poetic Terminology

 Noel Stallard -

-TIPS - Ellis Campbell, 3.
+Techniques - Ellis Campbell, 3.
 Metre

-Ellis Campbell's Writing Tips - 3.
+Ellis Campbell's Writing Techniques - 3.
 Metre

 I believe metre is the most important ingredient of Bush Verse - hence ‘the Soul of poetry’.
 Metre is, however, the hardest thing to learn about writing good Bush Verse.
 While it can be learnt I believe it is, to a certain extent, a God-given gift.
 It comes naturally to some poets, most have to work hard at it and some seem to find it impossible to grasp.
 Metre is actually rhythm and anything that jars or interrupts the regular flow of the rhythm spoils a poem.

 A very common one is where a poet establishes a pattern of Iambic metre - that is weak, strong, weak, strong - then suddenly has two weak or two strong syllables following each other.
 This has a jarring effect and can spoil a good poem.
 There are many different patterns that one might use but I advise poets not to be too ambitious.